🧬

 Official measurements, coat, and temperament

-• Coat: Short, hard, and close-fitting with a woolly undercoat.
+• Coat: The short-haired variety features a hard, close-fitting coat with a woolly undercoat.

 Breed Trivia